 Dogs may eat rice as a popular staple food.
-In theory, a dog could even eat rice every day.
+In theory, a dog could even eat it every day.
 If a dog has been prescribed gentle food, rice is even optimal.
-Rice should not be consumed in large quantities by dogs only in extreme cases like diarrhea.
+They should not be consumed in large quantities by dogs only in extreme cases like diarrhea.

-In general, all types of rice are suitable.
-Wholegrain rice is exceptionally high in fiber.
+In general, all types are suitable.
+Wholegrain is exceptionally high in fiber.
 Rice also contains valuable vitamins, nutrients, and trace elements.
 Of course, the quality of the feed is also paramount.
-Rice should be free of pesticides, other contaminants, and pollutants.
+It should be free of pesticides, other contaminants, and pollutants.

-Rice should be boiled as fresh as possible in only slightly salted water.
-Rice should not necessarily be pre-cooked for the next day.
+It should be boiled as fresh as possible in only slightly salted water, and should not necessarily be pre-cooked for the next day.

 Rice must reach at least a core temperature of 65 degrees Celsius during warm-up.

 Our Recommendation: Cooked Rice With Delicious Vegetables For Your Four-legged Friend